Would you like to display a different header, footer, or sidebar for each category on your WordPress website?

 get_sidebar();

 We hope this tutorial helped you learn how to easily add a custom header, footer, or sidebar for each category in WordPress.
-You may also want to learn how to make money online blogging with WordPress or check out our list of common WordPress errors and how to fix them.
+You may also want to check out our expert picks of the best Canva alternatives to create website graphics and our guide on how to redesign a WordPress website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.